ZachNagengast/devart-template/project_posts/2014-03-24-My-First-Post.md

 ##The Beginning

 The seed of inspiration for this project came from a device called the [Estimote Beacon](http://estimote.com/).
 The design was very compelling to me.
-When the idea then brewed in my mind for several months before any code was even started.
-It then progressed in the following stages using pure javascript.
+The idea then brewed in my mind for several months before any code was even started.
+It intially progressed in the following stages using pure javascript.

 - Create a single triangle "by hand"
 - Create a row of several triangles connected to each other "by hand"